jha-ayush/Real-estate-data-preprocessing/README.md

 This real estate data preprocessing project aims to develop a clean, reliable, and comprehensive dataset for the purpose of further analysis and modeling.
 By conducting data exploration, cleanup, and filling in missing values using machine learning, we will create a solid foundation for future research, enabling more informed decision-making and insight generation.

-Also included, is a Conformal prediction function `conformal_prediction`, to score the accuracy of the top ML model.
+Also included, is a WIP section for Conformal prediction.
+A function `conformal_prediction`, is initiated to score the accuracy of the top ML model.

 ---